Nabi Musa

 Deuteronomy 34:6 Bible Gateway

-In Nabi Musa, an annual festival has been taken place during the same period with Christian Easter since Saladin era.
+In Nabi Musa, an annual festival took place during the same period as Christian Easter since the Saladin era.

-People parade from Al-Aqsa Mosque in Jerusalem to Nabi Musa, then they walk back to Jerusalem after 5 days event in Nabi Musa.
+People parade from Al-Aqsa Mosque in Jerusalem to Nabi Musa, and then they walk back to Jerusalem after five days of the event in Nabi Musa.

 History of Navi Musa